damodhar92/Projects/Python Projects/Hotel Booking Cancellation/README.md

 # Hotel Booking Cancellation Python Project

 ### Problem Statement
 In recent years, City Hotel and Resort Hotel have seen high cancellation rates.
 Each hotel is now dealing with a number of issues as a result, including decreasing revenues and less than ideal hotel room use.
-Consequently, lowering cancellation rates is both hotels' primary goal in order to increase their efficiency in generating revenue, and for us to offer thorough business advice to address this problem.
+Consequently, lowering cancellation rates is both hotels primary goal in order to increase their efficiency in generating revenue, and for us to offer thorough business advice to address this problem.

 ![Resortx](https://github.com/damodhar92/Projects/assets/104577474/22da70f6-3466-4078-b2df-c06dc4a1c585)